DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-10-07-signal-detection.md

     library(brms)
     library(tidyverse)

-Data used, from the sdtalt package and Wright et al. (cite):
+Data used, from the sdtalt package and Wright 2011 [^0]:

 | subno | sayold | isold |
 |------:|-------:|------:|